Regional Economic Cooperation in Asia

-Title: Support of economic cooperation in subregional initiatives in Asia
+Title: Support of Regional Economic Cooperation in Asia

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)